blinard-BIOINFO/NCBITaxonomy/README.md

 The installation process is done in 4 steps:

-1. Edit 'update_taxonomy.sh' header and execute to download the NCBI taxonomy dumps and copy them in your SQL server.
-   (requires ADMIN or COPY rights associated to your SGBD user/role).
+1. Configure the header of 'update_taxonomy.sh'.
+Execute itto download the NCBI taxonomy dumps and copy them to your SQL server. (requires ADMIN or COPY rights associated to your SGBD user/role).
 2. Create a user granted with SELECT permissions on the created database.
-3. Write corresponding database credentials in a database.properties file (see below).
+3. Write the database credentials of this user in a database.properties file (see example below).
-3. Use the Java package to query your database copy (see below).
+3. Use the Java package to query your database copy (see example below).

-## Implemented operations
+## NCBI Taxonomy operations

 ### Calling an operation